-- Work with the Highway Manager's Working Group to identify roadway infrastructure best management practices that treat sources of turbidity and stream system degradation (e.g., undersized and perched culverts, outfalls that are point sources of sediment discharge collected from diffuse sources of road runoff, etc.). - 2.
+- 1. Work with the Highway Manager's Working Group to identify roadway infrastructure best management practices that treat sources of turbidity and stream system degradation (e.g., undersized and perched culverts, outfalls that are point sources of sediment discharge collected from diffuse sources of road runoff, etc.). - 2.
 Encourage local municipalities, highway departments and NYSDOT, to prioritize vegetation management on critical areas such as roadside ditches and steep slopes to reduce sources of turbidity in the Ashokan Watershed.
 Continue to encourage road maintenance crews to apply to CSBI for assistance with seeding roadside ditches and using native plantings adjacent to road infrastructure.
 An agreement to access shared machinery for mulching seeded areas that was implemented in early 2016 is ongoing. - 3.
-Continue working with Towns to reduce sediment loading through application of best management practices for winter road abrasives, mined locally in the Ashokan Watershed, that have a high clay and silt content and are a source of turbidity in the streams in the Ashokan Watershed. - 4.
+Collaborate with municipalities on oversight of plantings carried out by contractors at stream restoration and infrastructure improvement projects, to ensure appropriate steps are taken to promote survivability following design specifications. - 4.
+Continue working with Towns to reduce sediment loading through application of best management practices for winter road abrasives, mined locally in the Ashokan Watershed, that have a high clay and silt content and are a source of turbidity in the streams in the Ashokan Watershed. - 5.
 Share information on best practices related to use of chemicals and high-saline products in road management.